pvdb/ntail/README.md

         $ ntail /var/log/nginx/access.log

+* process an entire nginx log file and pipe each parsed and formatted line into a browser _(depends on the optional `bcat` gem)_

+        $ ntail /var/log/nginx/access.log | bcat

 * tail an "active" nginx log file and print each new line to STDOUT _(stop with ^C)_

         $ tail -f /var/log/nginx/access.log | ntail

+* tail an "active" nginx log file and pipe each new line into a browser _(stop with ^C)_

+        $ tail -f /var/log/nginx/access.log | ntail | bcat

 <a name="advanced"/>